joshfinney/2.3.0/QUERY_TRANSFORMATION_ARCHITECTURE.md

 # Query Transformation System - Complete Architecture

+> **Update:** The production system now uses an LLM-led transformation flow with
+> RapidFuzz tool calls.
+The content below documents the legacy deterministic
+> implementation; see `QUERY_TRANSFORMATION_LLM_DESIGN_NOTE.md` for the current
+> architecture overview.

 ## Multi-Format Support & Conversation Robustness

 The Query Transformation System is designed to work seamlessly with **both** Harmony format and legacy Jinja2 templates, while being fully robust for multi-turn conversations with dynamic context shifts.